Paulmayock/the_sesh_recipes/README.md

 - Code Institute's 'Hello Django" and "I Think Therefore I Blog" walk through provided fundamentals of creating a project with Django.

 - Daisy Mcgirr and David Bowers who helped me with my project setup and ideas for a project and throughout.

+- StackOverflow and Slack communinity for tips on how to write some of code for my project